 It’s upon us.
 But why the big deal.
 Does anyone really “like” PCs?
-Yes, they help us do lots of creative, productive things — when they work (or if we know how to get them to do what we want).
-And computing power keeps getting smaller and smaller, just like it always has.
-Isn’t it just a matter of time before we can bring an entire system with terabytes of data embedded into a wrist watch?
-So is going beyond PCs really a surprise?
+Yes, they help us do lots of creative, productive things — when they work.
+And computing power keeps increasing while the chips they run on get smaller and smaller, just as it always has.
+Isn’t it just a matter of time before we can have an entire system with terabytes of data embedded into a wristwatch?
+So why the hype?

-But of course it’s not as simple as that.
+But of course, it’s not as simple as that.
 With heightened technology comes shifts in the way we do things.
-And when this happens on a mass scale, business, society and culture all end up having to change as well, and not always without some pain.
+And when this happens on a mass scale, business, society, and culture all end up changing as well, and not always without some pain.

-The Post PC Era means that more people will be connected and have access to in-depth information much more of the time, on smaller and cheaper (and hopefully easier to use) devices.
+The Post PC Era means that more people will be connected and have access to in-depth information more of the time, on smaller and cheaper (and hopefully easier to use) devices.
 And it will come faster than anyone expects.
-In fact, it’s upon us.
+It’s upon us.

 Read full article: http://bit.ly/riwmRK

 We all know that the success of tablet computers is tied to the content they deliver.
-In selling tablets, we never hear the typical whizzy specs that are touted for desktop and laptop computers.
-What we see are people on the go, happily bringing their content with them.
-The idea is that tablets give us the ability to go anywhere and have all our books, movies, photos, music, magazines and newspapers with us, available in a light-weight, instant-on, easy-to-carry and easy-to-use device.
-The problem for publishers, however, is to create a user experience that’s as satisfying as the original medium, and that can be difficult when it comes to reading.
+We never hear the whizzy specs typically touted for desktop and laptop computers in selling tablets.
+We see people on the go, happily bringing their content with them.
+Tablets allow us to go anywhere and have all our books, movies, photos, music, magazines, and newspapers available in a lightweight, instant-on, easy-to-carry, and easy-to-use device.
+However, the problem for publishers is to create a user experience that’s as satisfying as the original medium.
+And that can be difficult when it comes to reading.
 How should pages turn?
 How should they be numbered?
 What about fonts?
 And is it even possible to “curl up” with an electronic device?

-Consumers are beginning to answer these questions, but are publishers responding to their preferences?
-Or are they, instead, endeavoring to create a “value added” experience that exploits the new technologies with the hope of “wow-ing” consumers into buying?
-The following article addresses this concern and shows how publishers, in their efforts to “enhance” the reading experience, may be giving consumers far more than they want — which is simply, content.
-In that vein, a question arises: is it worth delivering textual content in apps, or better to just use the browser?
+Consumers are offering answers to these questions, but are publishers listening?
+Or are they trying to create a “value-added” experience that exploits the new technologies to “wow” consumers into buying?
+The following article addresses this concern and shows how publishers, in their efforts to “enhance” the reading experience, may be giving consumers far more than they want when all they want is content.
+A question arises: is it worth delivering textual content in apps, or is it better through the browser?

 Developers on the mobile web know how problematic app development is.
-Separate apps must be created and maintained for each platform, and consumers must first purchase and install the apps.
-Browsers, on the other hand, provide much more reliable delivery, the content is more easily shared, and a much wider audience can be reached.
+Separate apps must be created and maintained for each platform, and consumers must purchase, install, and maintain the apps.
+On the other hand, browsers provide much more reliable delivery, more easily shared content, and a much wider audience that can be reached.
 Presently publishers seem to be favoring apps for the “rich experience” they offer.
-Are consumers impressed?
+Are consumers being properly served?

 Read full article: Publishers Should Be Developing for the Mobile Web Instead of Making Replica Apps